nf-core/website/markdown/usage/institution.md

 ## Adding your institution to the contributor's list

-Haven't you find your organization / group of contributors on the [community pages](https://nf-co.re/community)?
-Please add yourself!
-Just few lines of a YAML file needed.
+In case you couldn't find your organization / group of contributors on the [community pages](https://nf-co.re/community), please add yourself!
+Just a few lines of YAML and some icon / logos needed.